aravind-sadharani/chandraveena/src/blog/r27-bilaskhani-todi/index.md

 ---
-title: "Raga Bilaskhani Todi"
+title: "Raga Alapana in Raga Bilaskhani Todi"
 date: 2022-06-19
-image: "../../../images/"
+image: "../../../images/ytthumb-btodi-alap.png"
 description: "Raga Bilaskhani Todi is a beautiful morning Raga belonging to the Todi family of Ragas.
 This Raga is often attributed to Bilas Khan, son of Tansen.
 This scale is the same as Todi/Hanumatodi of Carnatic music.
-Here i present a detailed Raga Alapana in Raga Bilaskhani Todi.
+Here I present a detailed Raga Alapana in Raga Bilaskhani Todi.
 Read on to find out more!"
 ---

 <you-tube videoid="QXL47F1BruY"></you-tube>
 <br>

-You might have already heard my earlier release of [Pallavi](/blog/pallavi/) in Raga Bilaskhani Todi.
-The cover notes to the release also talks about the Raga, the story behind its name etc. In case you havent read the cover notes, you can read about it [here](/blog/r16-bilaskhani-todi).
+I have covered Raga Bilaskhani Todi before.
+You might have heard my [earlier release](/blog/r16-bilaskhani-todi) where I perform a [Pallavi](/blog/pallavi/) in Raga Bilaskhani Todi, with Shri Sanjay Agle on pakhawaj.
+In case you haven't, you can read the [cover notes](/blog/r16-bilaskhani-todi) to the release where I talk about the Raga, the story behind its name, and so on.

-In my opinion, [Raga Alapana](/blog/raga-alapana/) is one of the most challenging aspects of Indian classical music.
-This is because the slow pace of a Raga exploration demands very precise presentation of phrases, swaras, samvads, intonations etc. Every error feels magnified because the brain has the time to process the music.
-A faster paced music can sometimes mask errors because by the time the brain processes one musical phrase, few more have already come in!
+In my opinion, [Raga Alapana](/blog/raga-alapana/) is the most challenging type of performance in Indian classical music.
+This is because the slow pace of a Raga exploration demands a very precise presentation of phrases, swaras, samvads and intonations.
+Even slight errors can feel magnified because the mind has the time to process the music.
+Faster paced musical performances do not always lend themselves to acute and precise intonations because by the time the mind can process one musical phrase, a few more have already been played!

-This gets even more tricky when one is dealing with Ragas which have the same scale but a distinctly different musical identity.
-Raga Bilaskhani Todi, Raga Bhairavi and Raga Komal Rishabh Asavari all have the same scale, and yet have a very different flavor, structure and emotional content.
+Raga Alapana gets even more tricky when one is dealing with Ragas which have the same scale but a distinctly different musical identity.
+Raga Bilaskhani Todi, Raga Bhairavi and Raga Komal Rishabh Asavari all have the same scale, and yet have a very different flavor, structure and emotional feel.
 The challenge in Raga Alapana is to keep the unique identity of each of these Ragas while presenting them.
-You can find the link to Raga Alapana in Komal Rishabh Asavari in the Release Links section below.
-Listen to the two Ragas.
-What do you think?
-I hope to release Alapana in Raga Bhairavi as well in due course.
+You can listen to a [Raga Alapana in Komal Rishabh Asavari](/blog/r5-kra) by following the link.
+Listen to both the Ragas.
+How do you think they are different?
+I hope to release a Raga Alapana in Raga Bhairavi as well, in due course of time.

-One of the hallmarks of traditional Indian classical music presentation is an extended Raga Alapana.
-In this track, I present an extensive Raga Alapana in Raga Bilaskhani Todi.
-Enjoy!
+Given its challenging nature, an extended Raga Alapana is one of the hallmarks of traditional Indian classical music presentation.
+Here, I present a Raga Alapana in Raga Bilaskhani Todi.
+Enjoy the music!

 ## Program Notes